 If the parties enter into an agreement about their property, it could be good for both sides.
 If they are unable to arrive at an understanding then the court decides the issues between them including distribution of property.

 Cases involving complex issues such as custody child support, spousal support are extremely complex, stressful and time-consuming.
 Some common grounds of divorce in Virginia include adultery, cruelty, and/or a felony conviction.

-If one party in the marriage has an affair with a third person outside the marriage, then divorce may be awarded on the ground of adultery.
+If one partner in the marriage has an affair with a third person outside the marriage, then dissolution of marriage may be awarded on the ground of adultery.
 If one party commits a felony that has lead to one-year incarceration, then the other party has a valid ground to file for divorce.
-If one party in the marriage causes harm to the other by acting in a violent manner, cruelty becomes the ground for such divorce.
+If one party in the marriage causes harm to the other by acting in a violent manner, cruelty becomes the ground for such dissolve bonds of matrimony.

 In uncontested divorces with no children, if the separation period requirement of six months is fulfilled and the partied have mutually entered into a separation agreement with provisions of custody, support, and property division, the divorce will be granted.

-A complaint for divorce contains clauses that provide relevant evidence supporting the residency requirements, the date and location of the marriage, date of birth of children if any, the ground for divorce and other such clauses
+A complaint for dissolve bonds of matrimony contains clauses that provide relevant evidence supporting the residency requirements, the date and location of the marriage, date of birth of children if any, the ground for divorce and other such clauses

 If a complaint is filed the opposing party files the counterclaim and the divorce proceeds after hearing both the parties and arrives at a judgment.